Appraisal Deep Dive: The Ritz‑Carlton Residences, Portland — A Case Study in a Well‑Managed Turnaround (2026)

 Lowest Sales Price: $75,000—Ground-floor 1-bedroom, 1-bathroom condo in Beaverton (Washington County).
 This marks the absolute bottom of the 2025 dataset, typical for smaller, older units in suburban locations with basic amenities.
 Exterior photos of this property are currently available online.

-Highest Price Per Square Foot: $1,263.14—This is the same penthouse unit at the Ritz Carlton that took the crow for highest sales price.
+Highest Price Per Square Foot: $1,263.14—This is the same penthouse unit at the Ritz Carlton that took the crown for highest sales price.
 That sale represented the extreme of the market in two distinct categories.

 Longest CDOM: 1,594 days—3-bedroom, 4-bathroom townhome-style condo in Portland with a riverfront location and mountain views.
 This unit’s extended marketing period began with an initial listing in August 2020 at $479,000 and concluded in February 2025 at $405,500—a reduction of approximately 18.3% from original asking.
 Photos of this property are currently available online.